divinity-m/Anti-Gravity/dev_logs.md

 <br>

 # Day 3 - Thursday | In class work #
-I refined some aspects of the game, such as making the gravity accelerate and making the player spin when it moves left and right.
-My friend, Gavin Diep, helped me create a nice design for the player, it's inspired mostly by Geometry Dash's design for the default ball skin.
+Gavin Diep helped me create a nice design for the player, it's inspired mostly by Geometry Dash's design for the default ball skin. \
+I refined some aspects of the game, such acceleration due to gravity and making the player spin when it moves left and right.

 ### Things Added:
  - Player movement refinement